What is Alzheimer's?

 3. Medications for Prevention:

-Although there are currently no medications approved specifically for preventing Alzheimer's disease, research is underway to develop medications that could slow or even stop the progression of the disease before symptoms appear.
+Although there are currently no medications approved specifically for the prevention of Alzheimer's disease, research is ongoing to develop medications that may slow or even stop the progression of the disease before symptoms appear.

 Some medications used to treat other conditions, such as high blood pressure or diabetes, have been shown to have potential benefits in preventing Alzheimer's disease when taken regularly over time as prescribed by a medical professional.